JuliaMath/Roots.jl/doc/roots.md

 continuous, then there must be a point $c$ in $[a,b]$ where the function "jumps" over $0$.

-Such values can be found, up to floating point roundoff.
+Using bisection, such values can be found, up to floating point roundoff.
 That is, given `f(a) * f(b) < 0`, a value `c` with `a < c < b` can be found where either `f(c) == 0.0` or  `f(prevfloat(c)) * f(c) < 0` or
 `f(c) * f(nextfloat(c)) < 0`.